lineality/Online_Voting_Using_One_Time_Pads/README.md

 3. Users: Stakeholders & Needs & Goals Evaluation (of users) -- not having and coordinating with users/stakeholders and their needs significantly raises the probability that the project will not improbably spontaneously meet their unknown and possibly unarticulated needs by accident.
 -- not properly doing a needs and goals evaluation significantly raises the risk of goals being either incorrectly identified, or having goals indefinitely changing or rotating between amorphous unexamined but often entirely predictable areas.
-4. Features_Goals: User-Features & Subfeatures/Under-The-Hood Features including Categories of Types of Systems, Data-Types, Data-Structures, Structured Vs. Unstructured Data.(tech-stack and resources may be implicit for higher-level goals or explicit for resource-defined needs); lexicon: jargon vs. description;
+4. Features_Goals: User-Features & Subfeatures/Under-The-Hood Features including design factors such as Categories of Types of Systems, Data-Types, Data-Structures, Structured Vs. Unstructured Data.(E.g. tech-stack and resources may be implicit for higher-level goals or explicit for resource-defined needs); lexicon: clarify jargon vs. description;
+- From a user-story standpoint, what is this project making?
+- From an Under-the-hood standpoint, what needs to be made and how for the project to be maintainable?
+- Are these known?
+Do these need to be researched?
--- if you do not have a clear articulation of what you are doing (for a user/stakeholder to meet their clarified need) then it is unlikely that the possibly unknown goal will be accomplished in a maintainable way meeting the need of the user/stakeholder.
+-- If you do not have a clear articulation of what you are doing (for a user/stakeholder to meet their clarified need) then it is unlikely that the possibly unknown goal will be accomplished in a maintainable way meeting the need of the user/stakeholder.
+-- If you do not distinguish between and elucidate both user-story level features and sub-user-story level features (features/subfeatures) then quality, efficiency, and maintainability will be undermined.
-5. MVP: 'MVP's (Minimum Viable Products); Deliverables Checklist; Tools, 'Tool Stack / Tech Stack', -- an MVP must not be an invocation of a reification-hallucination -- iteratively proceeding with transparency and feedback to align and fine-tune is appropriate and time-tested in many projects.
+5. MVP: 'MVP's (Minimum Viable Products); Deliverables Checklist;
+Tools, 'Tool Stack / Tech Stack',
+- Each MVP must not be an invocation of a reification-hallucination.
+- Iteratively proceeding with transparency and feedback to align and fine-tune is appropriate and time-tested in many projects.
--- articulating incremental MVP (minimum-viable-product) goals and stepping stones is an important part of progressing and communicating incrementally and/or progressing maintainably and sustainably.
+- Articulating incremental MVP (minimum-viable-product) goals and stepping stones is an important part of progressing and communicating incrementally and/or progressing maintainably and sustainably.
--- articulating incremental MVP (minimum-viable-product) goals and stepping stones is a skill in and of itself
+- Articulating incremental MVP (minimum-viable-product) goals and stepping stones is a skill in and of itself.
+-- Without timely iterative MVP deliverables, feedback from the user about features and usability will be significantly hindered.
+-- Without data and feedback about initial MVP outcomes, blindness will strangle the management of the project, coordination of people, and the management of resources.
-6. Feedback_Learning: Learning, Tests, Communication, Signals, Documentation & Iteration, Organizational, System, and 'Ecological' Effects, (~agile); Documenting-teaching-learning(skills); skills present, future (learning)
+6. Feedback_Learning: Learning, Tests, Communication, Signals, Documentation & Iteration, Organizational, System, and 'Ecological' Effects, (~Agile); Documenting-teaching-learning(skills); present skills, future skills (learning)
+- Based on what signals will you define failure and orient to measure productivity?
--- whether formal or informal there must be effective ways of communicating what has been done within the project-team and between the project-team and the user/stakeholder.
+- Whether formal or informal there must be effective ways of communicating what has been done within the project-team and between the project-team and the user/stakeholder.
+- Long term maintainability involves communication (including with 'future you').
 -- Failing to clearly map and communicate the differences between jargon terms and goal descriptions will result in mis-alignment between people and nonsense in planning.
+-- The default patterns and processes of drift will misalign the team and user-stakeholders on many levels, making even detection of the misalignment a challenge.
--- long term maintainability involves communication (including 'future you') -- learning directly and indirectly related to the specific project is necessary.
+-- Learning directly and indirectly related to the specific project is necessary.
 If you do not learn that a user/stakeholder's need is not being met then long term failure is highly probable.
 If you continually learn and develop useful skills then long term successes are more probable.
 ## Managing general project areas as per the details and needs of each project (as described by that project's general project areas) is best practice for positive and sustainable aligned process and project outcomes.
 ..
 ## Managing general project areas as per the details and needs of each project (as described by that project's general project areas) is best practice for positive and sustainable aligned process and project outcomes.